mkrum/LearnedComputation/README.md

 have to learn how to map from `256` the symbol to `256` the concept.

 For this project, we wanted to experiment with different ways we can represent numbers for deep learning models.
+On its face, it seems very inefficient to represent numbers with their raw symbolic values.
+We already have dense representations that we can use for numbers from their underlying representation on the hardware.